 - Landlord representation with respect to lease to The University of Virginia Darden School of Business of multiple floors for offices, classroom space and event spaces in Rosslyn.
 The transaction involved lease assignment/extension of term/surrender of space/lease of additional spaces in phases with complicated delivery condition and work agreement terms/special use of common area amenity spaces/building and lobby signage rights and multiple options. https://news.darden.virginia.edu/2017/09/29/new-darden-facilities-washington-dc/

-- Representation of JBG as landlord in the largest ever private lease deal in the DC region’s history (624,000 square feet/20 year deal in Arlington with Corporate Executive Board), as part of a two-lawyer team (with the iconic, now happily retired Abe Greenstein), including the preparation and negotiation of many ancillary lease termination and lease assignment agreements in order to free CEB from then existing lease obligations on K Street and the West End in order to make the deal.
+- Representation of the landlord in the DC region’s largest ever private lease deal (624,000 square feet/20-year deal in Rosslyn with Corporate Executive Board), as part of a two-lawyer team (with the now happily retired GDL founder, Abe Greenstein), including the preparation and negotiation of many ancillary lease termination and lease assignment agreements with third parties in order to free CEB from its then existing lease obligations on K Street and the West End in order to make the deal.

 - Landlord representation for 250,000 square foot Verizon call center facility in Laurel, Maryland.

-- Landlord representation for JBG to renew and recast the SAIC office lease at Rosslyn Gateway North.
-This deal included new SCIF space/surrender of space/extension of term and expansion of space with complicated work and delivery terms/adding and recasting multiple expansion, extension, parking and building signage rights.
+- Landlord representation to expand and extend the tenancy of the SAIC office lease in Rosslyn.
+This deal included SCIF space, extension of term and lease of additional space with complicated work and delivery terms, adding and recasting multiple expansion, extension, parking and building signage rights.